rjamesnw/FlowScript/README.md

 # FlowScript #

 FlowScript is a visual programming language (VPL) used for build client and server applications using a browser.
 It is built using TypeScript and Net Core + V8.NET.
 FlowScript started under the name CircuitScript around 2010, but was later renamed to FlowScript in 2014 within a private repo during the prototype phase.
-It is now being released in alpha (still a WIP) on GitHub as of Oct 30, 2018.
+It is now being released in pre-alpha (still a WIP) on GitHub as of Oct 30, 2018.
 As of Feb 2019 this project is still a WIP.

 ### Version ###

-* Version: Alpha
+* Version: Pre-Alpha (the compiler works, but the "work in progress" is around the IDE mainly)
 * [FlowScript Site](https://flowscript.org) *(Not live; WIP)*

 ### How do I get set up? ###